• Skip to primary navigation

 Creamy vegan pumpkin pasta in a bowl topped with fresh chopped sage and cashew parmesan cheese.

 This creamy vegan pumpkin pasta is a comforting, nutritious, and flavorful meal that’s easy to make and perfect for the fall season.
-Whether you’re following a whole food plant-based diet, doing the Daniel Fast, or just looking to add more plant-based meals to your routine, this dish is sure to become a favorite.
-Topped with savory homemade cashew parmesan and fresh chopped sage, it’s a satisfying and wholesome meal that you can feel good about serving to your family or enjoying on a cozy night in.
+Whether you’re following a whole food plant-based diet, doing a Daniel Fast Meal Prep, or just looking to add more plant-based meals to your routine, this dish is sure to become a favorite.

 Top view of a bowl of pumpkin pasta topped with chopped sage and vegan cashew parmesan cheese.